VinayakFia/Obsidian/COMP4920/Assignment 2 - Vinayak Fialok - z5416144 - Sub.md

 Through rule-lists, researches created the CORELS recidivism algorithm which was "competitive with scores generated by the COMPAS algorithm" (Angelino et al 2018).
 So, we have satisfied transparency whilst maintain accuracy of our algorithm, next we discuss if this is sufficient for the property of fairness.

-~~As stated by Grayson "It is the accuracy of the COMPAS system that allows it to achieve fairness" (Grayson 2024 p7), so the question arises, is CORELS accurate enough to satisfy fairness?~~

 ## 3.2.
 Accuracy is nessec, but insufficient to prove fairness
 Grayson states that accuracy allows COMPAS to achieve fairness (Grayson 2024 p7), however, fairness is defined not in terms of the outcome, but in terms of the reasoning. **For predictive ADM to remain fair, not only must they be accurate, but so too much their reasoning, that is, their internal logic, be normatively salient**.
 We may justify normative salience through Kantian ethics.